-Freedom to live and let live, dropping judgement and accepting everybody has the freedom to choose how they live.
+Freedom to live and let live.
+Dropping judgement and accepting that everybody has the freedom to choose how they live.

-Free to live a life of passion and purpose always, always on my terms.
+Free to live a life of passion and purpose, always on my terms.

-Freedom is what my soul demands of me and to live by the line “She Was Free”.
+Freedom is what my soul demands of me, and I want to live by the line “She Was Free.”

-Somewhere along the line, when you choose to fight the good fight, there’s a realisation, a very big one, that the fight is with yourself, not other people, circumstances or situations.
-They are just in the way and show you the ways in which you are not free.
+Somewhere along the line—when you choose to fight the good fight—there’s a big realisation that the fight is with yourself, not other people, circumstances, or situations.
+Other people, circumstances, and situations are just in the way, and they will show you the ways in which you are not free.

-The struggle is one with yourself and freedom comes from within – to have strength in your convictions, passion for your purpose and a voice to cry for freedom.
+The struggle and the fight is one with yourself, and freedom comes from within—from the strength in your convictions, the passion for your purpose, and a voice to ask for what you want.

-The door of the cage that contained you finally open, the walls of limitation crumble to the ground.
+That is when the door of the cage that contained you finally opens.
+That is when the walls of limitation crumble to the ground.

 You are free and freedom has no limits.

-So fight the good fight, my friends.
-Allow your soul to rumble, find your voice and cry for freedom….break the mold!
+So, fight the good fight, my friends.
+Allow your soul to rumble.
+Find your voice and let it cry for freedom.
+Break the mold, and tell me this: